-Name of school

-Girls/Boys/ Co-educational % Special Educational Needs % Free School Meals (or pupils on bursaries) % English as an Additional Language % Persistent Absence % Attendance

-Additio nal information a hout the school

-Name of principal Additional information about the school [Please provide details about your school's site, physical environment and any finance issues, including any debt you may have.]

-Chair of governors

-Number of pupils currently on roll
+Name of school Girls/Boys/ Co-educational % Special Educational Needs % Free School Meals (or pupils on bursaries) % English as an Additional Language % Persistent Absence % Attendance Name of principal Additional information about the school Name of principal [Please provide details about your school's site, physical environment and any finance issues, including any debt you may have.]
+Chair of governors issues, including a iny debt you may n ave.j - Number of pupils currently on roll Capacity

-Capacity

-Your assessment against Ofsted framework (please provide a commentary) Review outcomes - current position Your self- assessed Ofsted grade (1-4) Required position - risks, actions plan (including priorities identified) and timescales Overall Position [Please provide an overall commentary on your school, with reference to the Ofsted grade descriptors, please delete this guidance before submitting this form] Quality of Education Please cross-reference every section from the current school inspection handbook, with reference to the Ofsted grade descriptors.
+(please pro ment against Ofsted framework ovide a commentary) Review omes - current position Your self- assessed Ofsted grade (1-4) Required position - risks, actions plan (including priorities identified) and timescales Overall Position [Please provide an overall commentary on your school, with reference to the Ofsted grade descriptors, please delete this guidance before submitting this form] Quality of Education Please cross-reference every section from the current school inspection handbook, with reference to the Ofsted grade descriptors.
 Please delete this guidance before submitting this form.
 Behaviour and attitudes Please cross-reference every section from the current school inspection handbook, with reference to the Ofsted grade descriptors.
 Please delete this guidance before submitting this form.
 Personal Development Please cross-reference every section from the current school inspection handbook, with reference to the Ofsted grade descriptors.
 Please delete this guidance before submitting this form.

 Leadership and Management Please cross-reference every section from the current school inspection handbook, with reference to the Ofsted grade descriptors.
+Please delete this guidance before submitting this form. applicable - if Please cross-reference every section from the current school inspection handbook, with reference to the Ofsted grade descriptors.
 Please delete this guidance before submitting this form.
-Early Years (if applicable - if not delete row) Please cross-reference every section from the current school inspection handbook, with reference to the Ofsted grade descriptors.
-Please delete this guidance before submitting this form.
 Sixth-form provision (if applicable - if not delete row) Please cross-reference every section from the current school inspection handbook, with reference to the Ofsted grade descriptors.
 Please delete this guidance before submitting this form.
-The extent to which the education and systems provided by your school meets the needs of the range of pupils at the school, and in particular the needs of disabled pupils and those who have special educational needs.
-Any other comments or observations not captured above.
-Please note, AP schools should state whether they are registered and if their existing provision is interwoven with the LA.
+The extent to which the education and systems provided by your school meets the needs of the range of pupils at the school,

+and in particular the

+needs of

+disabled pupils

+and those who

+have special

+educational

+needs.

+Any other

+comments or

+observations

+not captured

+above.
+Please

+note, AP

+schools should

+state whether

+they are

+registered and

+if their existing

+provision is

+interwoven

+with the LA.